Thanksgiving in Old Shanghai

 Thanksgiving Service at Holy Trinity

 In 1935, the Thanksgiving service at Holy Trinity Cathedral, decorated by the American Women’s Club, was presided over by the U.S. Consul-General, Edwin Cunningham.
 President Franklin Roosevelt’s Thanksgiving proclamation was read by Judge Milton Purdy of the U.S. Court for China.
-A choir lifted their voices, and Maestro Mario Paci conducted the Shanghai Municipal Orchestra, and then it was off to “Turkey Tiffin”.
+A choir lifted their voices, Maestro Mario Paci conducted the Shanghai Municipal Orchestra, and then it was off to “Turkey Tiffin”.

 Thanksgiving Tiffin

-Some families cooked and hosted Thanksgiving dinners, but restaurants and cabarets also offered Thanksgiving menus.
-At the Foreign YMCA on Bubbling Well Road (Nanjing West Road) and the Navy Y on Sichan Road, huge Thanksgiving dinners were held, attended by a consular official, “just to let the boys feel that someone is looking out for them and has their interests at heart.”
+At the Foreign YMCA on Bubbling Well Road (Nanjing West Road) and the Navy Y on Szechuen (Sichuan) Road, the huge Thanksgiving feasts were always attended by a consular official, “just to let the boys feel that someone is looking out for them and has their interests at heart.”

 Thanksgiving Football Game: Shanghai Civilians vs U.S. Fourth Marines

-Left: The Champs de Courses at the Canidrome, where the annual Gridiron Classic was played (photo: Virtual Shanghai)
+Top: The Champs de Courses at the Canidrome, where the annual Gridiron Classic was played (photo: Virtual Shanghai)

-Cabarets “from Hongkew to Rue Chu Pao San (Blood Alley)” were decorated for Thanksgiving, and the China Press reported that there would be special entertainment for sailor patrons on Thanksgiving Eve and Thanksgiving Day, adding, “needless to say there will be a hot time in the old town on those nights”.
+Cabarets “from Hongkew to Rue Chu Pao San” (Blood Alley) were decorated for Thanksgiving, and the China Press reported that there would be special entertainment for sailor patrons on Thanksgiving Eve and Thanksgiving Day, adding, “needless to say, there will be a hot time in the old town on those nights”.

 REFERENCES: